32 Easy Ways to A Happy And Successful Life

 I mean, do grades and honors really matter in the grander scale of life?

-So, before anything else you might be asking yourself.
+But, before anything else you might be asking.

 Why even bother creating this list?

-Because I believe that it makes better sense to create a roadmap in life, a process in developing one’s optimum potential.
+I created this list because I believe that it makes better sense to create a road-map in life, a process in developing and achieving one’s optimum potential.

 True knowledge exists in knowing that you know nothing.